sbabic/swupdate/doc/source/sw-description.rst

 		{
 			filename = <Name in CPIO Archive>;
 			path = <path in filesystem>;
-			device = <device node >;
+			device[optional] = <device node >;
-			filesystem = <filesystem for mount>;
+			filesystem[optional] = <filesystem for mount>;
 		}
 	);

 Entries in "files" section are managed as single files.
-The attributes "path" and "filesystem" are mandatory.
-SWUpdate copies the file in the path specified after mounting the device.
+The attributes "filename" and "path" are mandatory.
+Attributes "device" and "filesystem" are optional; they tell SWUpdate to mount device (of the given filesystem type, e.g. "ext4") before copying "filename" to "path".
+Without "device" and "filesystem", the "filename" will be copied to "path" in the current rootfs.

 Scripts